 I may have delays with my student visa.
 What is the latest date I can start on campus?

-In order to ensure success in your program, you must arrive on campus by September 21, 2022.
+In order to ensure success in your program, you must arrive on campus by September 27, 2022.
 If you are unable to arrive by September 27, we may be able to consider you for a deferred admission, please contact email@example.com.